-Brett is the founder, principal consultant, and technical director of Impact Upgrade.
+Brett is the president, principal consultant, and technical director of Impact Upgrade.
 He also has a wide breadth of software engineering and management experience in multiple industries, including roles at Twilio, Disney, Red Hat, Raytheon, NBC Universal, and regional companies.
 He also enjoys public speaking on technical topics at both local and national conferences, as well as staying active in open source software communities.

 Brett’s wife Jenel is an amazing and passionate ER/Trauma RN.
 She’s so much cooler and more attractive than him.
 However, she did choose to marry Brett, which calls her standards into question, so there’s that.